Being a parent is a big responsibility, even more so when you realise that there is only so much in your control.

 We’re all complex beasts, even children, and I’m confident that these kids will have some good points as well – my son usually has good taste in friends (so far).
 But I hear the balanced arguments about these kids from other people; I suspect because my son knows I hold Strong Views on tolerance, acceptance, and how to treat people.
 My lad isn’t involved in this, I’m sure of it – I would have heard by now – so my job now is to counterbalance the moments when these kids take decisions that I don’t condone.

 My son now knows that I know about these kids’ behaviour, and I’ve started asking him more about the social side of his day as well.
 I always used to, but I drill down a bit more now; Who did he play with today?
 Who made him feel good?
-Did anyone make him feel?
-Did he feel cross at anyone today because of their actions?
-Early days, but it allows me to explore a bit more about his experiences; he’s not always comfortable discussing emotions with me – with anyone – but that’s fine.
+Did anyone make him feel sad?
+It allows me to explore a bit more about his experiences; he’s not always comfortable discussing emotions with me – with anyone – but that’s fine.
 I don’t need him to reveal all of his inner-most feelings when he doesn’t want to; I just need him to know that he can, and that I know there’s a complexity to friendship which I can help him unpick.

 That way, I can help him develop his values and opinions at home, shoring him up to make wise decisions outside the home.
-He’s not always going to get it right – I bloody don’t, that much is for sure – but if I can help him figure out his core values and feel comfortable with them, then he is going to be a very capable young man with a lot to offer as he grows up.
+He’s not always going to get it right – I bloody don’t, and I’m 38 – but if I can help him figure out his core values and feel comfortable with them, then he is going to be a very capable young man with a lot to offer as he grows up.